-Under our ATM Offering program, which commenced in February 2021, we may offer and sell our common shares, \$0.01 par value per share ("Common Shares"), having an aggregate gross sales price of up to \$250.0 million (the "Shares").
+Under our at-the-market stock offering ("ATM Offering") program, which commenced in February 2021, we may offer and sell our common shares, \$0.01 par value per share ("Common Shares"), having an aggregate gross sales price of up to \$250.0 million (the "Shares").
 We may sell the Shares in amounts and at times to be determined by us but we have no obligation to sell any of the Shares.
 Actual sales, if any, will depend on a variety of factors to be determined by us from time to time, including, among other things, market conditions, the trading price of the Common Shares, capital needs and determinations by us of the appropriate sources of its funding.
-We currently intend to use the net proceeds from the sale of shares pursuant to the ATM Offering for working capital and general corporate purposes.
-As of December 31, 2021, we had approximately \$60.1 million remaining available for sale under our ATM Offering program.
+We currently intend to use the net proceeds from any sale of shares pursuant to the ATM Offering for working capital and general corporate purposes.
+As of December 31, 2022, we had approximately \$60.1 million remaining available for sale under our ATM Offering program.

-The following table sets forth information regarding settlements under our ATM offering program:
+The following table sets forth information regarding settlements under our ATM Offering program:

-2021 2020 2019 Number of common shares settled during the period 10,009,263 Average price per share \$ 18.97 \$ \$ Aggregate gross proceeds (in thousands) \$ 189,868 \$ \$ Aggregate net proceeds after commissions and fees (in thousands) \$ 186,969 \$ \$
+2022 2021 2020 Number of common shares settled during the period 10,009,263 Average price per share \$ \$ 18.97 \$ Aggregate gross proceeds (in thousands) \$ \$ 189,868 \$ Aggregate net proceeds after commissions and fees (in thousands) \$ \$ 186,969 \$

 In May 2021, the Company's Board of Directors authorized the repurchase of up to \$80.0 million of the Company's outstanding shares through May 31, 2023.
-This authorization replaced a previous repurchase authorization for approximately \$80.0 million that expired in May 2021.
-In June 2020, we amended our debt agreements primarily to improve future covenant flexibility and such amendments included a prohibition on share repurchases for twelve months starting July 1, 2020 (the "Repurchase Covenant").
-The Company temporarily suspended share repurchases for at least the twelve months starting July 1, 2020 and ending on June 30, 2021 in light of the Repurchase Covenant.
-On July 1, 2021, the Repurchase Covenant expired.
 Repurchases may be made from time to time through open market, privately-negotiated, structured or derivative transactions (including accelerated share repurchase transactions), or other methods of acquiring shares.
 The Company intends to structure open market purchases to occur within pricing and volume requirements of Rule 10b-18.
 The Company may, from time to time, enter into Rule 10b5-1 plans to facilitate the repurchase of its shares under this authorization.
-The Company did not repurchase any shares for the year ended December 31, 2021 and 2020.
-The remaining amount authorized to be repurchased under the program as of December 31, 2021 was approximately \$80.0 million.
+The Company did not repurchase any shares during the years ended December 31, 2022, 2021 and 2020.
+The remaining amount authorized to be repurchased under the program as of December 31, 2022 was approximately \$80.0 million.